 - The remaining angle is opposite the side of length .

-That is often enough to solve a geometry question without finding every angle exactly.
+That is often enough to solve a question without computing every angle exactly.

-- Thinking "not equilateral" means "scalene."
-An isosceles triangle is not equilateral, but it is not scalene either.
+"Does not-equilateral mean scalene?"
+No. An isosceles triangle is not equilateral, but it is not scalene either.
+Two equal sides rule out scalene.

-A triangle with side lengths , , and is not scalene because two sides are equal.
-A triangle with side lengths , , and is scalene because the sides are all different and the triangle inequality holds.
+A fast self-test: a triangle with sides , , is not scalene because two sides are equal, while a triangle with sides , , is scalene because all sides differ and the triangle inequality holds.

-Try side lengths , , and .
-Check the triangle inequality, decide whether the triangle is scalene, and then order the angles from smallest to largest by looking at the opposite sides.
-If you want another geometry case after that, compare it with an isosceles triangle and notice which symmetry shortcuts disappear.
+Try sides , , and .
+Check the triangle inequality, decide whether the triangle is scalene, then order the angles from smallest to largest by reading the opposite sides.
+For contrast afterward, compare with an isosceles triangle and notice exactly which symmetry shortcuts disappear once the sides are all different.

 Need help with a problem?